CenterForOpenScience/Policies-and-Procedures/index.md

 Americans with Disabilities Act Considerations
 ------------------

-The COS is committed to full compliance with the provisions of the Americans with Disabilities Act.
+COS is committed to full compliance with the provisions of the Americans with Disabilities Act.
 The COS provides a safe and healthy work environment.
 Reasonable working accommodations are offered to fulfill organizational performance expectations.
 In some cases, due to health-related or physical conditions, a staff member may be unable to meet standard expectations in the existing working conditions.
-The COS will make every reasonable effort to accommodate specific health problems or physical restrictions by fashioning a safe and productive work environment.
+COS will make every reasonable effort to accommodate specific health problems or physical restrictions by fashioning a safe and productive work environment.
 These situations will be considered on a case-by-case basis.

 General Criteria for Hiring Selection
 ------------------